jwcarr/sciprog24/README.md

 # Scientific Programming: A Crash Course

 Welcome to this course on Scientific Programming.
-My name is [Jon Carr](https://joncarr.net), and used to be a postdoc in Davide Crepaldi’s lab at SISSA.
+My name is [Jon Carr](https://joncarr.net).
+I am currently a postdoc at Royal Holloway in London, but I used to be a postdoc in Davide Crepaldi’s lab at SISSA.
 I will be your guide to programming over this week-long course.
 I look forward to meeting you all soon!

-This is a one-week intensive course, which will run daily from **Monday 4th to Friday 8th March 2024**.
+This is a one-week intensive course, which will run daily **14:00–17:00 from Monday 4th to Friday 8th March 2024**.
 Although I will do a little bit of lecturing, the course will mostly be very interactive with lots of practical exercises and independent working.
 It is therefore important that **you bring a laptop computer with you**.
 Before attending the first class, please try to get your computer set up with the relevant software (see below).

-The time and location is to be confirmed.
+The final lecture on best practices in scientific programming is open to anyone at SISSA, even if you didn’t follow the main course.
+This will be on Friday 8th at 16:00.

 ## General information